ttaubert/octoblog/source/_posts/2012-10-08-building-a-live-green-screen-with-getusermedia-and-mediastreams.markdown

 to our canvas and extract its image data.
 We then iterate over all pixels in the frame and check if we found a green pixel - if so its opacity byte is set to zero, which means fully transparent.
-The manipulated image data is put back into the canvas and we're done for now until the next animation frame is ready.
+The manipulated image data is put back into the canvas and we are done for now until the next animation frame is ready.

 ## The demo

 Take a look a the [live demo](/demos/green-screen/).
-You'll need Firefox 18 and thus Nightly or Aurora as of the time of writing.
+You will need Firefox 18+ and thus Nightly or Aurora as of the time of writing.
 Make sure that *media.navigator.enabled* is set to *true*.
 Hold a green object in front of the the camera and try it out yourself.
-Your camera and light setup is probably very different from mine so you might need to adjust the color check a little bit to make it work.
+Your camera and light setup is probably very different from mine so you might need to adjust the color check a little to make it work.
+Alternatively, here is a screencast of the demo:

 <iframe class="embed"
  src="http://player.vimeo.com/video/51593914?title=1&amp;byline=1&amp;portrait=1"